krlu/AutoJson/README.md

   "className":"Spaceship"
 }
 ```
-Deserialization is also similar to the java example\
+Deserialization is also similar to the java example
-Notice that we put all classes related to `SpaceShip` in the `Example2` package

 ```
 import autojson.core
 import example2.Spaceship